juanjosecavila/submodule-mother/README.md

 ### Initial configuration - Adding a Submodule ###
 - In root, register the new submodule
-    - `git submodule add https://github.com/juanjosecavila/demo_child demo_child`
+    - `git submodule add https://github.com/juanjosecavila/submodule-child submodule-child`
     - The latest submodule update from 'main'
 - In root, create a commit and push with the added submodule
     - `git add .`